intel/terraform-intel-azure-linux-vm/examples/azure-linux-tdx-ita-attestation-vm/README.md

 -ECesv5-series
 -ECedsv5-series

+See root policies.md for full list of Intel Confidential VMs with TDX.

 By default this example will provision Azure "Standard_DC8es_v5" instance, feel free to change the size of the VM as needed.

-Once the TDX Intel Confidential Computing VM with Intel Trust Authority it will valiate successfull configuation of Intel Trust Authority with your ITA Token with the ITA-Verify.tok file.
-You can view the ITA_Verify.tok in the trustauthority-client/tdx-cli folder.

-NOTE: This exampel will take about 10min to complete as there is a 5min pause while runing the ansible playbook to allow Intel Trust Authority setup to complete before completing validattion.

-See root policies.md for full list of Intel Confidential VMs with TDX.

 Azure VM Security Type will be set to Confidential amd Virtualized Trusted Platform Module (vTPM) enabled as requried with optional Secure Boot, OS disk encrypted at host.